flyteorg/flytesnacks/examples/sensor/README.md

 If you are using a managed deployment of Flyte, you will need to contact your deployment administrator to configure agents in your deployment.
 ```

-To enable the sensor agent in your Flyte deployment, see the {ref}`sensor agent deployment documentation<deployment-agent-setup-sensor>`.
+To enable the sensor agent in your Flyte deployment, see the {ref}`sensor agent deployment guide<deployment-agent-setup-sensor>`.

 ```{toctree}
 :maxdepth: -1